eneoti/upload-example/README.md

 ```
 ### Explaination
 1. Apply the RateLimit when uploading to S3,GCS:
-	This code set ratelimit = 10 as default.
-Please reference the [this link](https://aws.amazon.com/premiumsupport/knowledge-center/s3-503-within-request-rate-prefix/).
+	This code set the ratelimit = 10 as default.
+Please reference the [this link](https://aws.amazon.com/premiumsupport/knowledge-center/s3-503-within-request-rate-prefix/) to have the ratelimit information when working with AWS.